-The beautifully set tables with cutlery and plates of gold, silver or porcelain, with crystal glasses and with gorgeous table decorations often remained a few days extra, so that the common people could come visit and admire all this wealth.
+The exquisitely set tables with cutlery and plates of gold, silver or porcelain, with crystal glasses and with gorgeous table decorations often remained a few days extra, so that the common people could come visit and admire all this wealth.

-As in Versailles, citizens were allowed to watch King-stadtholder William III having a meal
+As in Versailles, citizens were allowed to watch King-stadtholder William III having a meal.

-Despite the admiration he felt for the Sun king, William III would stay at war with King Louis XIV of France his whole life.
+Despite the admiration he felt for the Sun King, William III would stay at war with King Louis XIV of France his whole life.
 His wife Mary died of smallpox at the very young age of 32.
 They had no children, so he had no one to share his beautiful palace with.

 He was the one who created ’the white Loo’, plastering the exterior of the palace in grey-white.

 Queen Wilhelmina was very fond of the Palace, and eventually made it her permanent home after her abdication.
 She ordered thorough restorations and had an extra floor added.

 She loved to travel around in the special carriage that she used when she went painting in the area, nowadays The Hoge Veluwe National Park.

 Nowadays there still live royals on the grounds of Royal Palace Het Loo.
 Huis ‘t Loo is the home of Princess Margriet of the Netherlands and Pieter van Vollenhoven (aunt and uncle to King Willem Alexander of the Netherlands).

 The palace is closed until 2021 due to renovation!

 See the website for activities in the palace gardens.